Pauan/rust-signals/README.md

 ----

-Unlike `Mutable` and `Signal`, it is guaranteed that the `SignalVec` will never skip a change, and the changes will always be in the correct order.
+Unlike `Mutable` and `Signal`, it is guaranteed that the `SignalVec` will never skip a change.
+In addition, the changes will always be in the correct order.

 This is because it is notifying with the difference between the old `Vec` and the new `Vec`, so it is very important that